 Tacoma Historical Society is a fairly young organization, founded in 1990.
 Our early focus was on educational opportunities via community forums and publications.
 1993 brought the first Historic Homes of Tacoma Tour, which has become a community institution.
 In 2011 we began digitizing and cataloging our growing collection of artifacts, documents, and photos.
-In March 2014 we opened a museum in the historic Provident Building, fulfilling a decades-long vision.
-The new museum provides a safe, stable environment for collection items, as well as improved community access to exhibits and activities.
+In March 2014 we opened a museum in the historic Provident Building at 919 Pacific Avenue, fulfilling a decades-long vision.
+This location provides a safe, stable environment for collection items, as well as improved community access to exhibits and activities.

 The new location has also helped us to retain and recruit a team of dedicated volunteers.
 A solid financial footing has also allowed for the hiring of paid staff.
 THS has established our ability to present newsworthy exhibits and will continue to promote the unique history of the city of Tacoma.